zeek/spicy/doc/autogen/types/enum.rst

     Instantiates an enum instance initialized from an unsigned integer value.
 The value does *not* need to correspond to any of the type's enumerator labels.
-It must not be larger that the maximum that a *signed* 64-bit integer value can represent.
+It must not be larger than the maximum that a *signed* 64-bit integer value can represent.

 .. spicy:operator:: enum_::Cast int cast<int-type>(enum)